AustinGrey/vue-conf-toronto-workshop-2023/notes.md

 So now the dumb component is expected to be  descendant of a controller somewhere, which is responsible for turning the data into the format necessary for the component to do it's job, not the humble components

+- I didn't finish this, but what I took away was that with the logic pulled out to a composable, its now extremely obvious that my dumb component has NO REASON to ask for props which aren't in the format it needs.
+Why would I ask for something I don't need when I can instead ask for what I actually want??

+# ex.
+8 controller components pattern

+- We pull all the complexity into the smallest number of components.
+Which means that any possible death traps or foot guns are in the smallest number of places.
+Leavving the majority of the app safe to muc about in with hurting you.

+This was made very obvious by the clearly obvious separation of concerns that was done when the composables were written.
+I asked about the thought process here.

+First 1 large composable for everything was written Then it became obvious from the person working on the logic that they could split things out into 3 composables Then it became obvious to the person working on the UI/Controller that it could be split into 3 controllers as well!

+# props down events up

+prop drilling, event frothing

+3 laws of state
+1. Components cannot access state that lives lower in the tree
+2. state has to exist higher than all components that need the state
+3. Keeping states lower better encapsulates state - since less components have access to that state

+If you think of state in your App.vue, it's effectively a global variable (or close to one) since it could be accessed by any child

+LCA-> lowest common ancestor

+prop drilling and event frothing make the components between the ancestor and the descendant be essentially messengers
+- it's brittle
+- Make refactoring harder, causes debt

+Data store: sharable composable
+- Pinia implements this pattern, and pinia shouldn't always be the tool people reach for.
+In any cases it's worth it to just write your own composable.

+parts of the data store composable
+1. Global state singleton
+2. Export some/all of the state
+3. Methods/business logic to access/modify the state.

+IDEA: we could use this to drop pinia for those cases where we want it to implement a generic interface, since PInias types aren't powerful enough

+Pinia augments this pattern with
+1. SSR support
+2. Deep Vue DevTools support
+3. Unit testing tools